 What is the highest paying money market account right now?

-As of May 2026, the highest MMA rate in our verified table is Quontic at 4.50% APY, followed by Vio Bank Cornerstone at 4.46% APY and UFB Direct Portfolio MMA at 4.01% APY.
-Rates are verified directly from each issuer's published page and change frequently -- verify before opening.
+As of June 2026, the highest MMA rates in our table are ZYNLO and EverBank at 3.90% APY, followed by Quontic at 3.80% APY.
+Rates change frequently -- verify on the issuer's own page before opening.

 Can I write a check from my high-yield savings account?